 Let me not to the marriage of true minds / Admit impediments. -Sonnet 116

-Correct Answer: E. Spiritual/intellectual love
+Correct Answer: C. Spiritual/intellectual love

 Explanation: Shakespeare's sonnet describes a love that transcends physical attraction, focusing on the union of minds and spirits.
 This reflects the Renaissance Neo-Platonic concept of love as a spiritual and intellectual bond.